MicrosoftDocs/azure-devops-yaml-schema/task-reference/packer-build-v1.md

 **`imageId`** - **Azure Resource Id**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provides a name for the output variable which will store the Azure Resource ID for the newly created image.
+Specifies a name for the output variable which will store the Azure Resource ID for the newly created image.
 This is for managed images only.
 <!-- :::editable-content-end::: -->
 <br>